 You can book at any JR “Midori no Madoguchi” (green window) counter up to a month in advance.
 Staff at major stations speak some English.
 Bring your IC card or specify payment method.

-Rail Passes for Residents
+Rail Passes Overview

 The Japan Rail Pass (JR Pass) is marketed at foreign tourists and requires “temporary visitor” visa status — most residents on long-stay visas cannot purchase it.
 However, alternatives exist: